Just-Learning/just-learning.github.io/docs/learn-code/aws-developer.md

 ### SQS Dead Letter Queue
 - useful for debugging your application or messaging system
 - creating a queue and configuring a dead-letter queue
-- messages can’t be processed, the message with the order request is sent to a dead-letter queue
+- messages can't be processed, the message with the order request is sent to a dead-letter queue

 ### Beanstalk + logs
 - are stored locally on individual instance